-The Company is authorized to issue an unlimited number of Common Shares of which there are 5,780,350 issued and outstanding.
+The Company is authorized to issue an unlimited number of Common Shares of which there are 5,611,213 issued and outstanding.
 Holders of Common Shares are entitled to one vote for each Common Share held.
-Holders of Common Shares of record at the close of business on October 13, 2022 (the "Record Date") are entitled to receive notice of and to vote at the Meeting.
+Holders of Common Shares of record at the close of business on October 12, 2023 (the "Record Date") are entitled to receive notice of and to vote at the Meeting.

 The Reko Family Corporation, which is owned or controlled by Shirley Reko and/or her children (one of whom is Diane Reko, the Chief Executive Officer and Board Chair of Reko), beneficially owns 3,144,672 Common Shares.
-Shirley Reko also beneficially owns an additional 183,282 Common Shares and her children collectively own 709,983 common shares, which together with the Common Shares referred to in the immediately preceding sentence represent approximately 69.86% of the issued and outstanding Common Shares.
+Shirley Reko also beneficially owns an additional 183,282 Common Shares and her children, including the spouses of her children, collectively own 709,860 common shares, which together with the Common Shares referred to in the immediately preceding sentence represent approximately 71.96% of the issued and outstanding Common Shares.
 To the knowledge of the directors and officers of the Company, no other person beneficially owns, or exercises control or direction over, 10% or more of the outstanding Common Shares.